My builder has gone into administration after handover – What now?

 When you speak to them, explain:

-• Handover has taken place
+- Handover has taken place

-• Some items haven’t been completed or defects have appeared
+- Some items haven’t been completed or defects have appeared

-• The builder isn’t responding to your calls or emails
+- The builder isn’t responding to your calls or emails

 They’ll send you a claim form and let you know what to include.

-4. Get your documents together
+3. Get your documents together

-• Your contract and any signed variations
+- Your contract, including plans, addenda and any signed variations

-• Proof of payment (invoices, receipts, bank records)
+- Proof of payment (invoices, receipts, bank records)

-• Inspection reports or defect lists
+- Inspection reports or defect lists

-• Photos of what still needs to be fixed or completed
+- Photos of what still needs to be fixed or completed

-5. Fill out the claim form
+4. Fill out the claim form

 Only complete the sections relevant to your situation.
 You’ll need to:

-• Include the total contract value and any variations
+- Include the total contract value and any variations

-• State how much has been paid in total
+- State how much has been paid in total

-• Add any supporting photos
+- Add any supporting photos

 QBE will arrange an independent inspection.
 This person will:

-• Visit your property to assess the issues
+- Visit your property to assess the issues

-• Write a detailed report
+- Write a detailed report

-• Submit it to QBE for review
+- Submit it to QBE for review

 Once they’ve reviewed it, QBE will let you know which items are covered by the insurance policy.

-7. Start getting quotes
+6. Start getting quotes

 Once your claim is approved, QBE will ask you to get quotes to complete the approved work.
+Keep in mind:

-• The payout is capped at $200,000, minus a $500 excess
+- The payout is capped at $200,000, minus a $500 excess

-• QBE can give you names of builders they work with regularly
+- QBE can give you names of builders they work with regularly

-• Builders recommended by QBE might send their quote straight to QBE
+- Builders recommended by QBE might send their quote straight to QBE

-• If you want to stay in control, use your own builder and send the quote to QBE yourself
+- If you want to stay in control, use your own builder and send the quote to QBE yourself

 All quotes should be detailed, itemised and cover the full scope of what needs to be done.

-8. What happens after you submit the quotes?
+7. What happens after you submit the quotes?

 They’ll then subtract the $500 excess from that amount to calculate the payout.

-9. Who gets paid?
+8. Who gets paid?

 That means you need to be confident in who you’re engaging.
 Once QBE approves the quote, they’ll manage the payment to that business.
 Make sure it’s someone you trust to finish the job properly.